 James Yeo was baptised at Kilkhampton in 1790.
 He worked as a carrier and had three children with his first wife Mary Francis.
 After Mary’s death he married Damaris Sargent; they emigrated to Prince Edward Island in 1826 and had seven children together.
 James died there in 1868.

 James developed a talent for business and, ably aided by Damaris, recognised and developed the potential for the use of the timber resources on the island for shipbuilding.
 He bought a small shipyard and expanded it.
-Many of the ships built at this yard were sailed in an unfinished state across the Atlantic to Appledore, where they were completed at a shipyard established by James’s eldest son William Yeo (1813–1872).
+Ships built there include the Josepha and the William Yeo. other ships built at this yard were sailed in an unfinished state across the Atlantic to Appledore, where they were completed at a shipyard established by James’s eldest son William Yeo.

 James later represented Prince Edward Island in the Canadian Senate.
 He died in 1868 and was buried at the St James Anglican Cemetery at Port Hill.

-If you can add to the information shown here, please use the Contact Us page to get in touch.
+If you can add to the information shown, please use the Contact Us page to get in touch.

 See also Yeos in Prince Edward Island.